The Persistence of looking

 Andrei Nacu

-May 10 - July 20, 2025
+16 July - November 20, 2025

 "Captive in Mobility" investigates the effects of digitalization on labor and collective identities in the contemporary economy, focusing on the analysis of gig economy work and the phenomenon of platformization.
 Coordinated by artist Andrei Nacu, the project examines how digitalization contributes to the atomization of individuals and the dissolution of collective subjectivities, with an emphasis on food delivery workers.
 In the gig economy, food delivery workers exemplify precarious labor, lacking rights such as social protection or job security, and are often isolated by digital technologies and competition from platforms like Uber Eats and Glovo.